abitpal/flash-attention/README.md

 * For my sake.
 I often struggle with writing optimized code that optimize beyound time and space complexities so I wanted to challenge myself in writing something that's truly fast (faster than pytorch).
 * To learn cuda.

+## Repository Overview
+There are 3 branches in the repository.
+1) **main**: This branch is the simple and very readable implementation of flash attention that's very very very slow.
+2) **flash-optimized**: This branch contains the majority of the optimizations that I made - this is much faster than the naive implementation and compares well to pyTorch.
+3) **flash-optimized-2**: This branch contains a little more optimizations on top of flash-optimized.